 This brings us to the point of this discussion.
 The New Covenant is different from the Old Covenant in that it is a better covenant.
 The Old Covenant was simply a shadow of things to come, a type.
 In the Old Covenant, people used the blood of animals as a symbol for the sacrifice that is required to justify sin.
 Yet, it wasn’t the blood itself that was the justification of the sinner, but the faith that God would cover the sins through the symbol of the blood.
 When God told the Israelites to look upon the brass snake, it wasn’t the snake which healed them, but the faith that God would keep His promise to heal them when they look at the snake.

 We no longer have to spill the blood of animals as a symbol of sacrifice.
 We have been given the embodiment of the symbol of blood, the precious blood of God.
 God’s promise is that we are now righteous and may live in heaven eternally.
 A dear friend wrote this to me recently: “You are justified, which means that you are declared to be just (righteous), by the Almighty God of the Universe.
-Your sins are imputed to Jesus on the cross, and His righteousness is imputed to you.
-You are seen by God to be perfect like Jesus.
-You are seen to be in Christ.”
+Your sins are imputed to Jesus on the cross and are declared righteous by this forgiveness of sins.
+He covers you with righteousness, with His blood, and you are seen by God to be perfect like Jesus.
+You are perfect in Christ.”

 God’s justifying righteousness by the blood of Jesus is the New Covenant.
 This is a gift from God to us.
 As with any gift, it is free.
 The only cost incurred is to the one providing the gift, in this case God.
 God has paid with His life that we may have eternal life.
 The sin that stopped us from entering into heaven has been blotted out of existence by the blood of Christ.

 We will talk about sanctification in the next post.
 Until then, may God be with you.